pyrustic/asyncpal/README.md

 **Asyncpal** is a [Python](https://www.python.org/) library designed for preemptive [concurrency](https://en.wikipedia.org/wiki/Concurrent_computing) and [parallelism](https://en.wikipedia.org/wiki/Parallel_computing).
 It achieves concurrency using the [thread pool](https://en.wikipedia.org/wiki/Thread_pool) design pattern that it extends with processes to enable parallelism.

 ## Designed for sporadic workloads
 Although a thread pool is the right tool for the problems it solves, its creation and usage involve the allocation of resources that must be properly released.
-For this reason, it is recommended to use a thread pool with a context manager to ensure that resources are properly released.
+For this reason, it is recommended to use a thread pool with a context manager to ensure that resources are properly released once the pool executor has finished the tasks.

 However, this strategy can introduce overhead in programs that sporadically submit tasks to a thread pool, as multiple pools may be created and destroyed throughout the execution of these programs.

-Maintaining one or a few thread pools for the entire duration of a program could be an effective solution, especially when the thread pool can automatically **shrink** after being idle for a short amount of time defined by the programmer.
+Maintaining one or a few thread pools for the duration of a program can be an effective solution, assuming these thread pools can automatically **shrink** after workers have been idle for a short period defined by the programmer.

 Asyncpal offers the ability to set an idle timeout for workers, allowing the pool to which they belong to shrink when they are not in use.